Russia reports cease-fire in 2 Ukraine areas for evacuations

 Associated Press

+Mariupol had become the scene of growing misery amid days of shelling that knocked out power and most phone service and raised the prospect of food and water shortages for hundreds of thousands of people in freezing weather.
+Pharmacies are out of medicine, Doctors Without Borders said.

-A top official in Mariupol said the cease-fire there is to last until 4 p.m.
+A top official there said the cease-fire there was to last until 4 p.m.
 (2 p.m.
-GMT) and an evacuation along a humanitarian corridor would begin at 11 a.m.
+GMT) and an evacuation was beginning at 11 a.m.
 (9 a.m.
 GMT.)
-Pavlo Kirilenko, head of the Donetsk military-civil administration that includes Mariupol, said the humanitarian corridor would extend from the city to Zaporizhzhia.
+Pavlo Kirilenko, head of the Donetsk military-civil administration that includes Mariupol, said the humanitarian corridor would extend from the city to Zaporizhzhia, about 226 kilometers (140 miles) away.

-The head of Ukraine’s security council, Oleksiy Danilov, had called on Russia to create humanitarian corridors to allow children, women and the older adults to get away from the fighting, calling such corridors “question No. 1.”

-As Russian forces batter strategic locations, Ukrainian President Volodymyr Zelenskyy has lashed out at NATO for refusing to impose a no-fly zone over his country, warning that “all the people who die from this day forward will also die because of you.”
+But Mariupol deputy mayor Serhiy Orlov later told the BBC that the Russians “continue to use hard artillery and rockets to bomb Mariupol.
+That’s why people are very scared, but anyway they go to three specific points from which we will go to evacuate them by municipal buses.”

+Diplomatic efforts continued as U.S. Secretary of State Antony Blinken arrived in Poland to meet with the prime minister and foreign minister, a day after attending a NATO meeting in Brussels in which the alliance pledged to step up support for eastern flank members.
+Blinken would visit a border post to meet refugees later in the day.

 NATO said a no-fly zone could provoke widespread war in Europe with nuclear-armed Russia.
 But as the United States and other NATO members send weapons for Kyiv and more than 1 million refugees spill through the continent, the conflict is already drawing in countries far beyond Ukraine’s borders.